codeforUV/ruralnet/README.md

 3. `npm install` (install all the project dependencies in this folder)
 4. `./submoduleUpdate.sh` (set up the speedtest submodule and move some files)
 5. `npm run dev` (launch the server)
-6. Open `http://localhost:3000` in your web browser to see the app
+6. Open `http://localhost:3000` in your web browser to see the app.
+    * alternatively, run `ifconfig | grep inet` to find your local ip address on the third line.
+It will probably look like `192.168.1.x`, where x is a real number.
+Go to `192.168.1.x:3000` on the web browser of another device to visit the app

 You can inspect variables and logs from the frontend by opening your browser's javascript console (View > Developer > Javascript Console on Chrome-based browsers).